jojozhuang/jojozhuang.github.io/_portfolio/game-store-angular.md

 index: 220
 category: web
 image: gamestoreangular/thumbnail.png
-excerpt: A web app to manage products, built with Angular.
 tags: [Angular, TypeScript]
 ---

-> A web app for managing products, built with Angular and RESTful API.
+> A web app to manage products, built with Angular.

 ## 1. Function
 This application is used to manage products.
 It implements all CRUD operations.
 Below are the available features.